What’s the Difference Between a Frog and a Toad?

 4. Color

 Frogs and toads do not have the same color.
 Frogs have a much brighter color than toads.
-Although some frogs have brownish-green color, most are yellowy-green or bright green.
+Although some frogs have a brownish-green color, most are yellowy-green or bright green.
 Toads have a dull shade of olive green or dark green color.

 5. Nose